mikebeaton/OpenCorePkg/Platform/OpenNetworkBoot/README.md

 requests.

 **Note 1**: The NBP for HTTP boot can be configured by specifying the `--uri` flag for `OpenNetworkBoot`.
-If using this option, only an HTTP server (and certificate, for HTTPS), needs to be set up; no DHCP helper service is required.
+When using this option, only an HTTP server (and certificate, for HTTPS), needs to be set up; no DHCP helper service is required.